SUDO-j182/portfolio-site/README.md

 TODO:

-Update site with new version of password generator.

 Add change log to all projects.

-Add password Genrator v1.0 to featured project.
+Add Journal app to featured projects.

 Add icons for email and social links.